c4gteam5/C4G/README.md

-# How start frontend
+# How to start frontend

 ##### using the terminal, make sure you are in the frontend directory (cd frontend)
 ##### type: npm install
 ##### type: npm start
 ##### on your browser, go to: localhost:3000/

-# How start backend
+# How to start backend

 ##### using the terminal make sure you are in the backend directory (cd backend)
 ##### type: npm install